StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 25/08/2020 - Cstadther - Fixed issue with Character Import with single specialization.
-- 27/08/2020 - Cstadther - Enhancement #189 - sw-adversaries importer added, no way to connect to OggDude data, data has typos, no modifiers, minimal descriptions.
+- 24/08/2020 - Cstadther - Enhancement #189 - sw-adversaries importer added, no way to connect to OggDude data, data has typos, no modifiers, minimal descriptions.
 - 23/08/2020 - Cstadther - Bug Fix #306 - Updated styles for critical injury/damage to allow enhanced dropdown to render correctly.
 - 23/08/2020 - Cstadther - Bug Fix #305 Defense autocalc was incorrectly adding upon save.
 Fix issue with removing modifiers.
 - 21/08/2020 - Cstadther - Fixed issue with imported characters displaying talents incorrectly.
 Allowed import of qualities with no description to be imported.